 April 6, 2023

 We are pleased to provide you with Gibson Dunn’s ESG monthly updates for March 2023.
 This month our update covers the following key developments.
+Please click on the blue links below for further details.

 The United Nations Principles for Responsible Investment (“PRI”) released a report on stewardship practices amongst their investment manager signatories on March 17, 2023, resulting from the PRI’s analysis of responses from 1,858 investment managers.
 As part of the report, the PRI has identified a number of key areas for development which include: (i) the development of detailed, public responsible investment policies, (ii) broader coverage across assets under management, asset classes and ESG issues, (iii) clear accountability and governance for implementing responsible investment, (iv) expansion of client reporting, including quantitative analysis relating to ESG performance, and (v) robust implementation of the recommendations of the Task Force on Climate-Related Financial Disclosures.